 Westerville real estate is some of the most expensive in Ohio, although Westerville house values don't compare to the most expensive real estate in the U.S.

-Westerville is a decidedly white-collar city, with fully 90.21% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Westerville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Westerville who work in office and administrative support (14.57%), management occupations (14.22%), and sales jobs (13.57%).
+Westerville is a decidedly white-collar city, with fully 90.27% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Westerville is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Westerville who work in management occupations (16.09%), sales jobs (12.45%), and office and administrative support (12.24%).

 Also of interest is that Westerville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Westerville in 2010 was $38,181, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $152,724 for a family of four.
-However, Westerville contains both very wealthy and poor people as well.
+The per capita income in Westerville in 2010 was $39,085, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $156,340 for a family of four.

 The most common language spoken in Westerville is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Arabic and Spanish.